broward/NodeInterceptTesting/README.md

-My first OOP programming language was Delphi (object pascal) which was introduced in 1995 (same time as java) and supported what is now know as "lamba functions".
-This is a simple testing mechanism I used with Delphi, adapted for node.js
+My first OOP programming language was Delphi (object pascal) which was introduced the same year as java (1995).
+Delphi supported what is now know as "lamba functions" and this is a simple testing mechanism I used with Delphi, adapted for node.js.

 During my mocha tests, I can substitute a interceptor method for an existing method in the target object ("function two" is replaced by the "function intercept" in the diagram).
+I can now do a couple of things within the intercept function:

 <br>
-1) I can now do a couple of things within the intercept function.
-I can throw an error, to test error handling in function one, which was an area I was having trouble with in node.js.
+1) I can throw an arbitrary error to test error handling in function one, for better code coverage.

     it("Test with injection, force an error", function() {
         assert.throws(